How to Make Italian Sausage Seasoning Mix: Homemade Recipe & Store-Bought Guide

 How long does homemade mix last?

-If stored in a cool, dark place, it’ll keep for up to a year.
+If stored in a cool, dark place in an airtight container, it'll keep for up to a year.
 Fennel loses potency over time, so label your jars with dates.
+For optimal flavor, use within 6 months.

 Is there a vegetarian version of this mix?